-During a standard strength training session you are resting for more than half the time you are in the gym.
+During a standard strength training session you are resting for around half the time you are in the gym.
 Don’t be one of these guys

 Shoddy shoulder mobility??
 Then do some pec release and scap setting

 Trying to ingrain a new swing action??
-Then do a motor pattern drill
+Then do a movement pattern drill using a GravityFit TPro

 Not only will you be filling in the chinks in your golf fitness armour, you’ll increase the overall energy expended during the session and generally get a better workout.